Mon-Fri 7:00-15:00

 Vital mushrooms are great helpers in the fight against chronic fatigue syndrome.

-Reishi, aka ganoderma or glossy cordgrass, is one of the most powerful promoters of our vitality and immunity.
-It can promote proper Qi energy, push pathogens out of the body and restore our life force.
+Reishi, or ganoderma or reishi, is one of the most powerful promoters of our vitality and immunity.
+It can promote proper Qi energy, expel pathogens from the body and restore our life force.
 It is excellent in dealing with chronic inflammation.

-For fatigue conditions, it is often combined with the vital mushroom Cordyceps (Chinese caterpillar).
+For fatigue conditions, it is often combined with the vital mushroom Cordyceps (cordyceps).
 Cordyceps is the greatest energy recharger.
-It strengthens the Kidneys and Lungs and is an excellent immune system modulator.
+It strengthens the Kidneys and Lungs and is an excellent modulator of the immune system.

-If the cause of chronic fatigue syndrome is a "hidden pathogen", then reach for the Coriolus or outcove variegated mushroom.
-It is the biggest killer among mushrooms and can destroy everything in the body that doesn't belong there.
-It can cleanse the body of viruses, bacteria, chlamydia, borrelia, yeast, etc. But also from cancer cells, that's why it is the most used fungus in cancer.
+If the cause of chronic fatigue syndrome is a "hidden pathogen", then reach for Coriolus or outcove variegated mushroom.
+It is the biggest killer among fungi and can destroy everything in the body that does not belong there.
+It can cleanse the body of viruses, bacteria, chlamydia, borrelia, yeast, etc. But also from cancer cells, that's why it is the most used fungus for cancer.

 Traditional Chinese medicine offers a number of herbal mixtures that can help resolve ailments.
 However, it's important to remember that treating chronic fatigue syndrome is a long haul that can take a year or more.
 Below are some of the appropriate herbal recipes and their uses.